Vince Dooley, longtime Georgia football coach, dies at 90

 Hershel Walker.

-During Walker’s three years between the hedges, the Bulldogs went 33-3, won three straight SEC titles, captured a national title and nearly won another in 1982.
+During Walker’s three years between the hedges, the Bulldogs went 33-3, won three straight SEC titles, captured their only undisputed national title and nearly won another in 1982.

 Walker, now running for the U.S. Senate, tweeted a picture of him and Dooley on the field at Atlanta’s Mercedes-Benz Stadium before Georgia’s season-opening victory over Oregon.